denten-books/plain-text/main.md

 in the 1930s, but with patents dating back to the middle of the 19th century) describes documents in terms of "electric charge patterns," "photoemissive layers," and "sheet surfaces [@calrson1938, @calson1942, @carlson1953]."
-The photocopier is a device for radical graphesis and radical surface reading.[^ln11-ooo].
+The photocopier is a device for total graphesis and extreme surface reading.[^ln11-ooo].
 There is no word or content for the photocopier: only paper and image.
 The photocopier's "job", if you will, is to lift a picture from one page and to impress it into another.
 It does so by temporarily imaging